-This study employed a concurrent mixed method data collection strategy in which qualitative and quantitative data were collected simultaneously, and the data compared during the analytic phase.
+This study employed a concurrent mixed method data collection strategy in which qualitative and quantitative data collected simultaneously, and the data compared during the analytic phase.
 Survey and in-depth interview data were collected at baseline, and again 12 to 18 months later, to assess changes to quality of life and health among residents.
-Historical quantitative data were collected throughout the study to assess changes in service use and costs by residents controls and and prior to after implementation of the Housing First Model.
+Historical quantitative data were collected throughout the study to assess changes in service use and costs by residents controls and prior to implementation of the Housing First Model.